 Call it quits in a relationship when you are not happy with a person.
 The whole point of being with someone is to be happy.
 If there is no romance, passion left, and the relationship feels stagnant, it will only degrade.
 Leaving before things get worse is the right step.

 If you have unmet emotional needs, feel that you deserve better, and don’t love the person anymore, there is no point in continuing.
 No matter how hard you try to twist it, the truth is not going to change.

 Red Flags To Look For In A Relationship

 You have to be strong and take the hard step for your sake.
 It’s not selfish to think about your happiness.
-If lately, you’ve been having second thoughts about your relationship, then here are the signs to look for to call it quits once and for all.
+How can the relationship be a happy one if you aren’t?